ufko/sahibinden/README.md

 ### Prerequisites

-In order to run the tests following are required:
+In order to run the tests the following are required:

 * Node.js version 8.9 or higher (To install https://nodejs.org/en/download/package-manager/)
 * CodeceptJS with Puppeteer as helper (To install https://codecept.io/installation/)